 I don’t know if I will watch the films.
 As that would involve actually finding the films and about 5 hours where the boys are both sleeping for me to watch them, it seems highly unlikely.
 Right now if they are asleep, I am asleep, even if my colleagues do laugh at me for going to bed at 9pm.

 Reading for Work

-I finished Message Not Received by Phil Simon, at long last.
+I finished by Phil Simon, at long last.
 It’s been on my desk since the summer and I wasn’t putting off reading it, I just prioritised other things.
 It is a good, detailed investigation into workplace communications and what you should be doing differently to get your message across.
 I found it valuable.